 Tonkatsu is one of the popular main dishes in Japan, thus the sauce with it has been invented from region to region.

-Generally, Worcestershire sauce or Tonkatsu sauce is preferred for deep-fried food includes Tonkatsu throughout Japan, however, in the central region, Miso sauce is more popular and A1 sauce is very common in Okinawa prefecture.
+Generally, Worcestershire sauce or Tonkatsu sauce is preferred for deep-fried food including Tonkatsu throughout Japan, however, in the central region, Miso sauce is more popular and A1 sauce is very common in Okinawa prefecture.

 It is interesting the Japanese Worcester sauce evolved uniquely from the original British sauce, and the Japanese are looking forward to new uses and recipes that may emerge from it.

-So I am hoping if you find the new favorite dipping sauce when you read this post and try it!
+So I am hoping you find the new favorite dipping sauce when you read this post and try it!